MEET THE TEAM

 Born and raised in the Philippines, the teacher & childcare specialist earned her Bachelor's degree in Education with specialization in Teaching English Language and Literature.
 After finishing her studies and obtaining her teaching license, she dedicated several years to teaching ESL (English as a Second Language) and Business English to Japanese professionals at an international school in the Philippines, developing a comprehensive curriculum focusing on practical skills and cultural integration, obtaining a TESOL certification prior to her relocation to Japan.
 Upon moving to Tokyo, she discovered a profound interest in Early Childhood Education, teaching under the American Creative Curriculum, cultivating a nurturing environment for young learners.
 Her dedication and expertise eventually led her to become a nursery and homeroom kindergarten lead teacher.
 Certified in Early Childhood Education, she is particularly glad to commit to EIFJ pupils.
 Outside of her teaching responsibilities, her weekends are a delightful blend of activities that recharge and inspire her such as going to Pilates classes, reading, enjoying meals at charming cafes throughout Tokyo, traveling and cooking.

-Vacant position : additional French teacher
+Vacant position : teacher in French/English

 ButtonMusic & Dance School